burakbakierdogan/so_long/README.md

 # so_long

-Summary:
-on terminal:
-make on macOS
-make Linux on GNU Linux
-then run this command in so long directory.
-./so_long ./maps/map.ber

 This is a game project.
 I developed a game from the scratch.
 The game's goal is collect the red collectibles and go to exit and finish the game.